 This bill introduces a 5 percent public safety surcharge on all paid parking transactions at state park facilities, which will be collected through existing parking infrastructure managed by the Department of Natural and Cultural Resources.
-The revenues generated from this surcharge will be deposited into a newly established Public Safety Parking Surcharge Fund, which is designed to provide financial support to municipalities hosting state parks.
-The funds will be distributed quarterly and must be used exclusively for public safety services related to state park visitation, including police, fire, and emergency medical services.
+The collected surcharge revenues will be deposited into a newly established Public Safety Parking Surcharge Fund, which is designed to provide financial support to municipalities hosting state parks.
+The funds will be distributed quarterly and must be used exclusively for public safety services related to state park visitation, such as police, fire, and emergency medical services.
 The bill also ensures that no new criminal penalties will be created for enforcement, and mandates transparency through signage, audits, and annual reporting.

 HB1751 text: 6:12